CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 Tested on GeForce GTX 1070

 ### Overview

 This project introduces a simple CUDA Monte Carlo path tracer.
 A path tracer is a highly parallel algorithm since each pixel of the image casts a ray in the scene and accumulates color until reaching a light.
 An algorithm designed for the GPU takes advantage of this parallelization and creates a seperate thread for each pixel.
 This path tracer handles diffuse and specular materials, arbitrary mesh objects along with simple spheres and cubes, and real lens-based cameras with variable depth-of-field.
 To achieve addition acceleration, the path tracer culls intersection test with bounding volumes, sorts intersections in order of materials, caches each pixels' first bounce, and removes terminated ray with stream compaction.

-#### Controls

-* Esc to save an image and exit.
-* S to save an image.
-Watch the console for the output filename.
-* Space to re-center the camera at the original scene lookAt point
-* left mouse button to rotate the camera
-* right mouse button on the vertical axis to zoom in/out
-* middle mouse button to move the LOOKAT point in the scene's X/Z plane

 ### Path Tracing Features